AbdulSamad94/Enhanced-Unit-Converter/README.md

 -   **Python:** The programming language used for the entire project.
 -   **python-dotenv:** For managing the API key securely.

-## Creator Information

-This project was created by **Abdul Samad Siddiqui**.
-I am a full-stack developer with skills-set in Next.js, React, Tailwind CSS, JavaScript, TypeScript, Node.js, Express.js, MongoDB, HTML, CSS, and Python.
-I'm 17 years old, currently learning Agentic AI at the Governor IT Initiative, and I live in Karachi, Pakistan.

 ## Contributing

 Contributions to this project are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or a pull request on the GitHub repository.